mike-lischke/antlr4-c3/readme.md

 Sometimes you are not getting what you actually expect and you need take a closer look at what the c3 engine is doing.
 For this situation a few fields have been added which control some debug output dumped to the console:

 * `showResult`: Set this field to true to print a summary of what has been processed and collected.
 It will print the number of visited ATN states as well as all collected tokens and rules (along with their additional info).
-* `showDebugOutput`: This setting enables output of states and symbols (labels) seen for transations as they are processed by the engine.
+* `showDebugOutput`: This setting enables output of states and symbols (labels) seen for transitions as they are processed by the engine.
 There will also be lines showing when input is consumed and candidates are added to the result.
 * `debugOutputWithTransitions`: This setting only has an effect if `showDebugOutput` is enabled.
-It adds all transitiions to the output which the engine encountered (not all of them are actually followed, however).
+It adds all transitions to the output which the engine encountered (not all of them are actually followed, however).
 * `showRuleStack`: Also this setting only has an effect if `showDebugOutput` is enabled.
 It will make the engine print the current rule stack whenever it enters a new rule during the walk.

 The last two options potentially create a lot of output which can significantly slow down the collection process.

+## Release Notes

+### 1.1.6
+- Added Java port from Nick Stephen.
+- Added contributors.txt file.
+- A symbol can now store a `ParseTree` reference (which allows for terminal symbols in addition to parser rules).
+- Added navigation functions to `Symbol` and `ScopedSymbol` (first/last child, next/previous sibling) and added tests for that.
+- Fixed formatting and spelling in tests + `SymbolTable`.
+- Updated readme.

+### 1.1.1
+- Travis-CI integration
+- Implemented completion optimizations

+### 1.0.4
+- First public release
+- Added initial tests, `SymbolTable` and `CodeCompletionCore` classes